Timberland Conservation and Fire Resiliency Program

 Northern Spotted Owl

-TCFRP helps to conserve natural resources on timberland.
-The TCFRP is committed to maintaining forest ecological values in managed forests, including during the environmental review of timber harvesting plans (THPs).
-THPs are both environmental documents and operational plans that provide information about where timber operations (e.g. felling and harvest of trees, related road construction and maintenance, and preparing ground for planting of seedlings) are to occur.
-A registered professional forester describes in detail where the plan will take place and the potential impacts of timber operations on natural resources in the area.
+The California Department of Fish and Wildlife's authority to review Timber Harvest Plans (THPs) comes from the Forest Practice Act and Forest Practice Rules(opens in new tab) and the California Environmental Quality Act.
+TCFRP is committed to maintaining forest ecological values in managed forests during the environmental review of THPs.
+THPs are both CEQA functional equivalent environmental documents and operational plans that detail how timber operations (e.g. felling and harvest of trees, related road construction and maintenance, and preparing ground for planting of seedlings) are to occur.
+A registered professional forester submits plan details including the potential impacts of timber operations on natural resources in the plan area.
 When TCFRP scientists review THPs, they focus on potential significant impacts to:

 Siskiyou Mountains Salamander

-Specifically, TCP staff assesses the likelihood that a THP would result in the take (hunting, pursuing, catching, capturing, killing, or attempting any of those activities) of a listed species and recommend measures to avoid take.
-If take appears unavoidable, an incidental take permit from CDFW is warranted.
+Specifically, TCFRP staff assess the likelihood that a THP would result in the take of a listed species and recommend measures to avoid such take.
+If take appears unavoidable, an Incidental Take Permit from CDFW is warranted.

-A permit commonly prepared by CDFW in conjunction with THPs is a Lake or Streambed Alteration Agreement (LSAA).
-If a THP requires construction of road crossings over waterways, the diversion of water, or any flow obstruction or disturbance to the bed, bank, or channel, of a river, stream, or lake, staff recommends the plan proponent notify CDFW.
-This usually leads to an LSAA .
+A Lake or Streambed Alteration Agreement (LSAA) is commonly prepared by CDFW in conjunction with THPs.
+If a THP requires construction of road crossings over waterways, the diversion of water, or any flow obstruction or disturbance to the bed, bank, or channel, of a river, stream, or lake, the THP proponent must notify CDFW.
+Fish and Game Code 1611 allows for notification to occur within the THP document.
+Once notified, TCFRP staff will determine if an LSAA is necessary.

 Other Review Entities